 This case study intends to show how load characteristics for a known village can be used to estimate the electricity consumption of another.
 The study has used measurements in [132] carried out for a village in Uganda on three transformers.

-In [132] the customers were grouped by their appliances; Group 1: Lighting, radio, TV distribution of the customers in each group is as shown in Table 4.
+In [132] the customers were grouped by their appliances;Group 1: Lighting, radio, TV

 Group 2: Lighting, radio, TV, 1 or 2 appliances (fan, fridge, flat iron).